alexnc/dodge/tutorial/README.md

-# Create a Basic Phaser HTML5 Game with Canvas and JavaScript (ES6)
+# Create a Basic Phaser HTML5 Game with JavaScript (ES6)

 The [Phaser HTML5 game engine](http://phaser.io) is not only the dominant HTML game platform these days but really fun to play around